 3. Sponsoring members must ensure that everyone attending the event signs in and pays the appropriate fee (see Section D. below).

 4. Up to a maximum of ten (10) people may overnight at the clubhouse (in the bunk room and/or in their own tents in the grounds).
 Members and their guests must provide their own linen and pillows.
 The day fee is waived for guests that stay overnight

 5. There is usually sufficient toilet paper, but members and guests should provide their own supply of paper towels, napkins, and other disposable items for parties or events.
 In the kitchen area upstairs, there are pots and pans, plates, cups, glasses and silverware, a refrigerator, and a working stove and oven.
 In the smaller food preparation area downstairs, there is some refrigerator space, a microwave oven, and additional kitchenware.
 At the front of the Hau Arbor, there is an outdoor shower and hosepipe, and these should be used to rinse off any sand and salt water from the beach.

 C. RESERVATIONS AND SCHEDULING

 1. Members must make clubhouse reservations through the Clubhouse Committee Chair via the club website (www.htmclub.org), the calendar section of which shows all reservations and scheduled events.
+All overnight reservations must be pre-paid in full (a fifty percent (50%) refund will be made if reservations are cancelled with at least thirty (30) days notice).
 Reservations should be made as far in advance as is practical but not more than six (6) months ahead of the event.
 Please note that club events are given priority over member-sponsored events.